Back to California

 What This Bill Does

-• Prohibits health care service plans and insurers from requiring prior authorization for direct-acting antiviral drugs used to treat hepatitis C if they are medically necessary.
+• It prohibits health care service plans and insurance companies from requiring prior authorization for direct-acting antiviral drugs used to treat hepatitis C that are medically necessary.

-• Requires health care service plans and insurers’ clinical criteria for hepatitis C treatment to align with current guidelines set by medical organizations such as the American Liver Foundation, Association for the Study of Liver Diseases, and Infectious Diseases Society of America.
+• Health care service plans and insurers must align their clinical criteria for hepatitis C treatment with current guidelines set by medical groups like the American Association for the Study of Liver Diseases and the Infectious Diseases Society of America.

 Who It Names or Affects